+Campus: University of Nebraska at Omaha Program: Metropolitan Advantage Program students.

+Approved: 2007

-Campus: Program: Approved: University of Nebraska at Omaha Metropolitan Advantage Program 2007 Variance: Undergraduate and graduate tuition is charged at 150% of resident tuition for eligible students.
-Description: MAP offers residents of Harrison, Mills and Pottawattamie counties and/or graduates of schools within those counties who meet UNO's admission requirements the opportunity to attend UNO undergraduate and graduate programs at a tuition rate of 150% of
+Variance: Undergraduate and graduate tuition is charged at 150% of resident tuition for eligible schools within those counties who meet UNO's admission requirements the opportunity to attend UNO undergraduate and graduate programs at a tuition rate of 150% of resident cost.